ksol/camino-2016/_posts/2016-12-16-about-this-writing.markdown

 The base for the design of this site is the [Travelog jekyll theme](https://github.com/rowanoulton/travelog-theme/) by Rowan Oulton.
 I further customized it, taking inspiration from what [Matt Gemmell](http://mattgemmell.com) did with his blog.

 I wrote the word "coffee" 41 times, beer(s) 24 times and wine 22 times.
 I expected more, to be honest.
-I wrote a little more than 20 000 words overall.
-Under the rules of [National Novel Writing Month](https://en.wikipedia.org/wiki/National_Novel_Writing_Month), it is less than half the length of a novel.
+From _day one_ to _Homecoming_, I wrote 21162 words; under the rules of [National Novel Writing Month](https://en.wikipedia.org/wiki/National_Novel_Writing_Month), it is less than half the length of a novel.